jfrobinson/jfrobinson.github.io/members.md

 [Google Scholar](scholar.google.com/citations?user=n8Azds4AAAAJ&hl=en)

-## Kenisha Williams
+## Kenisha Williams Puckett

-I'm Kenisha Williams.
+I'm Kenisha Puckett.
 I was a talk show host but they couldn't afford my contract and gave it to some lady named Oprah.
+I do science now.

+##Christopher Yan

+I'm Christopher Yan.
+I was drafted by the Golden State Warriors but I made Klay Thompson look bad.
 I do science now.

 ## Hao Chen, PhD